 What are Near Field Monitors?

 All of the studio monitors we feature in this article are near field studio monitors.
-Near field monitors are designed to be positioned close to the listening position.
+Near-field monitors are designed to be positioned close to the listening position.
 Typically about an arms-length or slightly more from where you are sitting.
-Ideally, near field studio monitors have a single focussed listening position for just one person.
+Ideally, near-field studio monitors have a single focused listening position for just one person.

 The 10 Best Studio Monitors